 Small whispers, myths and rumors flooded the streets after the newly ascended Chief Cleric’s public display of Trinidad’s arrest.
 Her coterie held an emergency council to discuss what to do in her defense.
-The city was divided: one half assuming there was evidence against her, otherwise the Chief Cleric would have been prohibited from making an arrest, the other half positive of her innocence.
+The city was divided, half assuming there was evidence against her, otherwise the Chief Cleric would not have been able to make an arrest, the other half positive of her innocence.
 Leo had chosen to perform the spectacle in front of the whole world.
 And now, he planned to dispose of her quietly.
 He had her brought to his salon for adjudication and commanded his Sentinella to guard the entrance.
 As he spoke, his level of hatred for her rose to the surface, and he removed his persona.
 Trinidad gasped at seeing his face through Riley’s eyes, who himself stood unmoved and just stared at the Chief Cleric.

 “Lagos!”
 The Chief Cleric called out to his initiate who entered immediately.
 “Contact Lupus and Tike and have them come to my salon directly.”

 “Yes sir.”
 Lagos bowed slightly and backed out of the room closing the doors.